multiversx/mx-specs/ESDT-specs.md

 }
 ```

+Additional gas refers to:
+- Transaction payload cost: Data field length * 1500 (GasPerDataByte = 1500)
+- Storage cost: Size of NFT data * 50000 (StorePerByte = 50000)

+Note that because NFTs are stored in accounts trie, every transaction involving the NFT will require a gas limit depending on NFT data size.

 ### Transfer NFT Creation Role

 This role can be transferred only if the canTransferNFTCreateRole property of the token is set to true.